 How I learnt about Transfer Pricing Career

-I discovered Transfer Pricing career, primarily because I ruled out the possibility of pursuing a Chartered Account degree.
+I discovered Transfer Pricing career, primarily because I ruled out the possibility of pursuing a CA/CPA degree.

 Once I made up my mind that CA was not for me, I started looking out for other opportunities that were available.